 - Click on Add and Run Now.About Project KeyTo know where to find the project key, refer to our documentation by clicking HERE.

-- This triggers the project analysis along with the project being added under your CodeScan organization.
+- This triggers the project analysis and the project being added under your CodeScan organization.

 - You can view the project analysis report by clicking on Details from your VC repository.

 - When you click the link, it will take you to the CodeScan Project page, where you can view your project's log report.

 Now that the webhooks have been created, every time there is a push to the tracked branch or pull request made/updated against the tracked branch, an analysis will be triggered in CodeScan.